Danack/SociallyAwkward/plan_episode_1.md

 # Timeline

-T-60m people start being online for chatting, meeting and greeting
+T-60m - aka 5.30pm UTC (6.30pm UK Time) people start being online for chatting, meeting and greeting

-T-20m I start doing code of conduct, state aims of the meetup.
+T-20m Turn on stream.

 Stream starting at: https://www.youtube.com/c/BaseReality/live

+I start doing code of conduct, state aims of the meetup which are:

  * Socialising
  * Experimenting with better forms of online meetup
  * Distributing info about PHP

+Stating the aims of the room allow guidance for people's behaviour.

-T0 Intro
+T0 - aka 6.30pm UTC (7.30pm UK Time) Intro

-  * why am I doing this
+  * why we're doing this
     * Rooms are a good model for how people should interact online.
     * Expectations and experiments.

-  * Code of conduct
+    * Give plan for rest of meetup.

 T+10 In the room today.
 Go round and say to hello to people.